sambernard/react-preload/README.md

 		//Whether or not we should still show the content
 		//even if there is a preloading error
 		resolveOnError: React.PropTypes.bool

+        //Whether or not we should mount the child content after
+        //images have finished loading (or after autoResolveDelay)
+        mountChildren: React.PropTypes.bool
     }
 ```
 ## License